Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 _______________

-Sun City is the largest master-planned retirement community in the world, with a population of 45,000.
+Phoenix is the largest master-planned retirement community in the world, with a population of 45,000.
 Friends and neighbors, the arts, physical fitness, and golf are key components of the active-adult lifestyle.
-As a retirement community, Sun City is age-restricted: one member of the household must be 55 or older, and no one under the age of 18 is permitted to live there.
-Sun City real estate options include single-family detached homes, condominiums, townhouses, and land lots.
-As of March 2009, the average price for a home in Sun City was $131,000.
+As a retirement community, Phoenix is age-restricted: one member of the household must be 55 or older, and no one under the age of 18 is permitted to live there.
+Phoenix real estate options include single-family detached homes, condominiums, townhouses, and land lots.
+As of March 2009, the average price for a home in Phoenix was $131,000.

 _______________